 As a beach-oriented resort, most of the activities here are centred on the waterfront area.
 If booking a flight to Agadir be sure to see the Marina, a modern luxury complex consisting of chic eating establishments and designer stores selling international brands.
 This symbol of modernity sits in complete contrast to the tranquillity of the old port area, where local fishermen ply their wares and life is lived at a slower pace.
 Although the vast majority of the city was rebuilt in 1960, a rare glimpse into Agadir's past can be enjoyed at the hilltop Kasbah.
 Although only the outer wall of this historic citadel remains, its elevated position ensures that the views of the city and the coast are truly spectacular.

 Buses are plentiful within the city and are the cheapest form of public transport.
 There are two types of taxi here, petit and grand.
 Petit taxis, usually orange in colour, are restricted to journeys within the city limits.
 A grand taxi is needed if you wish to travel to a destination outside of the city.

 Getting downtown from the airport

-Flights to Agadir are served by Agadir-Al Massira Airport (AGA).
+Those taking a flight to Agadir will land at Agadir-Al Massira Airport (AGA).
 Situated approximately 13 miles (25 km) from the centre of the city, there are a number of transport options available.
 Taxis are plentiful and the main taxi rank is situated outside the arrival hall.
 In order to take a bus to the city, it is necessary to walk a short distance to the main road to catch the service to Inezgane.
 From here, there are buses which go direct to Agadir.